pdf-association/arlington-pdf-model/README.md

 - TestGrammar (C++17)	- test existing pdf file against grammar, validates grammar itself, compares grammar with Adobe DVA grammar [TODO](#todo-pushpin)
 - gcxml (Java)			- generates xml files that conform to a schema and uses XPath to query grammar, generates specific reports.
+- Linux CLI	- basic data validation and some simple analysis can be achieved by using various Linux commands on the TSV data
+- Python script	- generates a single JSON file of the PDF DOM as well as a 3D/VR visualization (also JSON based) from the TSV files

 ## **Exporting to TSV**
 In LibreOffice Calc, go Tools | Run Macro.. then pick from PDF20Grammar.ods | Standard | Module the macro called "ExportToTSV".
 This will write out all TSV files into a sub-directory called "./tsv/" from where the PDF20Grammar.ods is stored.
 Existing TSV files will be overwritten!